Vulnerability in Childhood -- from Ethics to Advocacy

 Have you ever wondered what makes a population vulnerable and how that vulnerability impacts their well-being?
 We have all come across vulnerable populations of children in our community or heard about them in the media-- children removed from their parents at the border, children with severe disability, children in foster care, children living in poverty.
 But what do we really know about these children, the ethical challenges they face, and how to advocate for them?

 Introduces students to the concept of vulnerability from an interdisciplinary lens of ethics, philosophy, medicine, and public health.
 Discusses how special protections for vulnerable populations can impact research and clinical care at the individual and population level.
 Presents examples of vulnerable populations of children (eg. children with medical complexity, children in foster care, transgender youth) in order to illustrate relevant ethical challenges faced by vulnerable populations.
-Introduces students to written media (eg. op-ed, letter to the editor) as a tool to advocate for vulnerable children.
+Introduces students to various advocacy skills and tools to use when advocating for vulnerable children (eg. op-ed, letter to the editor, testimony, coalition building).

 Learning ObjectivesUpon successfully completing this course, students will be able to: